The Bear Us In Mind team

 Founder

-Julie is the Founder of child bereavement charity, Winston’s Wish, and works full time with The Preston Associates as an Executive Coach.
+Julie is the Founder of child bereavement charity, Winston’s Wish, and works with The Preston Associates as an Executive Coach.
 She has over 30 years’ experience as a CEO, Non-Executive Director, and as a Consultant level Clinical / Health Psychologist.
-In 2004, Julie was described by the Queen as a “pioneer to the life of the nation”.
-She has a natural talent for embracing tough subjects and harnessing the creativity and gravitas of the individuals she coaches.
 She is the author of You Will Be Okay – a non-fiction guide for children (and their parents) following a family death.

 You Will Be Okay

-Readers will discover the stories of other people who have been through grief themselves, and they will learn to respond themselves, managing their grief so they can begin to move forward in life.
+Readers will discover the stories of other people who have been through grief, and they will learn to manage their grief so they can begin to move forward in life.